 Via the Orlando Magic:

-- For Game 1 in the Eastern Conference Semifinals, 9,000 blue and 9,000 white “Blue & White Ignite” T-shirts, presented by Bright House Networks, will be given away, along with 10,000 rally rackets.
+- For Game 1 of the Eastern Conference Finals, 9,000 blue and 9,000 white “Blue & White Ignite” T-shirts presented by Bright House Networks will be given away, along with 10,000 rally rackets.

 - Fan Fest will take place on the north side of Amway Arena for all home playoff games.
-The Fan Fest will feature the Legend’s Lounge presented by Bright House Networks for autographs with Community Ambassadors Bo Outlaw and Nick Anderson.
-The Fan Fest will open two hours prior to tip-off and will have an official playoff merchandise trailer and food and beverage will be available for purchase.
+The Fan Fest will feature the Legend’s Lounge presented by Bright House Networks, where fans can meet and get autographs from Community Ambassadors Bo Outlaw and Nick Anderson.
+The Fan Fest will open two hours prior to tip-off and will have an official playoff merchandise trailer, while food and beverage will also be available for purchase.
 This will be a huge fan zone with a tailgate atmosphere that will give fans a reason to arrive early for the festivities.

 Photo by Fernando Medina/NBAE via Getty Images